 What is a Co-Broke Agreement?

 Co-brokering occurs when two agents agree to work together on a sale.
-One representing the buyer and the other the seller, with the commission being split between the two.
-By agreeing to work with another agent and divide the commission, a listing broker will get the advertisement out to a wider market.
-This includes back-end listings that are only visible to other realtors.
+One is representing the buyer and the other the seller, with the commission split between the two.
+By agreeing to work with another agent and divide the commission, a listing broker will get the advertisement out to a broader market.
+It includes back-end listings that are only visible to other realtors.

-The good news for the people of NYC is that reputable large and small real estate firms are members of Real Estate Board of New York (REBNY) which means they are required to co-broke.
-This is all covered in the RLS Universal Co-Brokerage Agreement which sets out the rules and regulations regarding the sharing of exclusive listings.
+The good news for the people of NYC is that reputable large and small real estate firms are members of the Real Estate Board of New York (REBNY), which means; required to co-broke.
+It is all covered in the RLS Universal Co-Brokerage Agreement, which sets out the rules and regulations regarding the sharing of exclusive listings.
 Every leading agency in the city is a part of REBNY, and with approximately 50,000 licensees, a seller’s property is certain of getting the exposure it deserves.
 However, this is less common with smaller brokerages.
 If your agent doesn’t co-broker or lies about it, you’ll end up losing both time and money.

 How do co-broke agreements benefit buyers, sellers, and agents?

 Buyer’s brokers rely on their commission to earn their pay.
-If they find a listing that is not co-broke they’ll need to collect the commission from the buyer.
-However, this is a rare occurrence, and in such case often the price of the property is negotiated down to offset the fee.
+If they find a listing that is not co-broke, they’ll need to collect the commission from the buyer.
+However, this is a rare occurrence; in such cases often, the price of the property is negotiated down to offset the fee.

 Why would an agent not co-broke?

-The best way to know if whether your real estate agent does co-brokering is to directly ask them in the interview “What will you do to ensure my listing reaches the widest market possible?”.
-If they give a long answer by saying how long they’ve been in the business or how large their network is you can be sure they are trying to avoid having to co-broke.
+The best way to know if whether your real estate agent does co-brokering is to directly ask them in the interview, “What will you do to ensure my listing reaches the widest market possible?”.
+If they give a long answer by saying how long they’ve been in the business or how vast their network is, you can be sure they are trying to avoid having to co-broke.